 In 2013, as I was about to start my naturopathy practice, I experienced health issues that stopped me in my tracks.
 It took me a few years and a team of dedicated health professionals to help me get better.
 During that challenging time, I listened to the guided meditations of the Australian naturopath and meditation teacher Petrea King and of the American MD Martin Rossman.
 These deeply nourishing practices provided self-healing support, and inspired me to learn more about meditation.

 In 2017, I completed a meditation teacher training with the Australian Centre for Meditation and Mindfulness (formerly Australian Centre for Holistic Studies).
 This training opened the door for me to teachings that have transformed my life.
 It gave me the motivation to establish and maintain a regular and consistent meditation practice and I started to harness the benefits.
 While my external circumstances had not changed, I found myself feeling happier and more contented, I could move on from places where I felt stuck, and seek new avenues for my creativity.
 I became less reactive, less quick to blame others or my circumstances when things did not go as planned, and more able to take a pause and respond wisely to the ups and downs of life.
-This course motivated me to start a meditation practice at home with my local community in 2018.
+This course motivated me to start a meditation group at home with my local community in 2018.

 During this course, I also fell in love with the work of Jack Kornfield, an American clinical psychologist and Buddhist meditation teacher.
 Jack was one of the key teachers to introduce mindfulness meditation to the West and has taught meditation teachers internationally since 1974.
 In May 2018, I decided to “answer the call” by enrolling in the worldwide Mindfulness Meditation Teacher Certification Programme that Jack has developed with his friend and colleague Tara Brach.
 This course has been life-changing for me: the ancient and timeless teachings in mindfulness and compassion are shaping my life and guiding me as a teacher.